madhurimarawat/NameBlock-Designer/README.md

 - **CSS3**: For styling and responsive design.
 - **JavaScript**: For interactivity and dynamic content.
 - **html2canvas**: For capturing the design and saving it as an image.

 ---

+## Additional Notes

+- For more Frontend Development codes, visit my repository: [Website-Frontend-Development](https://github.com/madhurimarawat/Website-Frontend-Developement).
+- The [NameBlock-Designer](https://github.com/madhurimarawat/NameBlock-Designer) project contains the tool I used to create my name in blocks and make it transparent using [Remove.bg](https://www.remove.bg/).
+This tool generates a transparent PNG image from the given text, where the letters are initially white.
+If you want the letters to be transparent as well, you can use any background removal tool like Remove.bg for further customization.
+Explore the live demo here: [NameBlock-Designer Live Demo](https://madhurimarawat.github.io/NameBlock-Designer/).

+---